-Find English language journal articles on the use of cognitive behaviour therapy to treat anorexia nervosa in teenagers.
+Find English language journal articles on the use of cognitive behaviour therapy to treat anorexia nervosa in teenagers

-To make use of the Subject Headings in PsycInfo, you must break your search down into separate topics, search for them one at a time and then combine them at the end.
+To make use of the Subject Headings in PsycInfo, you should break your search down into separate topics, search for them one at a time and then combine them at the end.
 For this search, the main topics are cognitive behaviour therapy and anorexia nervosa (the 'teenager' part of the search will be covered later).

 To access PsycInfo, go to PsycInfo (1806-present)